zxytim/shmarray/README.md

 ...
 ```

-#
+# Under the hood
-The code in `shmarray.py` is mostly the same as the original, I've only done two things:
+The code in `shmarray.py` is mostly the same as the original, I've only done a few things:
 1. fix a bug that did not pass `dtype` argument to downstream calls
+2. fix python version compatibility bugs
-2. reformat the code using [black](https://github.com/psf/black)
+3. reformat the code using [black](https://github.com/psf/black)